- University of Minnesota Extension

 Farm Family of the Year

-The Pearson family of Ramsey has been named Anoka County’s “2020 Farm Family of the Year” by the University of Minnesota.
+The Cardinal family, All Good Organics, of Lino Lakes has been named Anoka County’s “2022 Farm Family of the Year” by the University of Minnesota.

 Along with Farmfest, University units sponsoring the recognition event include University of Minnesota Extension, Minnesota Agricultural Experiment Station, the College of Food, Agricultural and Natural Resource Sciences, and the College of Veterinary Medicine.